demisto/content/Packs/F5APM/README.md

    - Log Allowed Events
    - Log Blocked Events
    - Log Confirmed Events
-11. Assign the log setting you have created to the access profiles you want their logs to be sent to cortex XSIAM.
+11. Assign the log setting you have created to the access profiles you want their logs to be sent to Cortex XSIAM.
     - Select **Access Profiles** from the left pane.
     - Move access profiles between the **Available** and the **Selected** lists.
 12. Click **OK**.